a-laughlin/composable-react-architecture/README.md

 # UI Hyper-Composability Demo

-Companion to blog post at [link tbd](http://a-laughlin.com/hyper-composable-react-architecture).
+## Goal
+Prototype some ideas for a hyper-composable, hyper-decoupled UI architecture.
+The result thus far is the most productive and fun architecture I've ever worked with.
+Little to no boilerplate.
+Very few bugs thus far.
+For details, see companion [blog post](http://www.a-laughlin.com/hyper-composable-react-architecture).
+Screencast tbd.

+## Basic concept:
+Works on the idea that all UIs are composed of horizontal and vertical elements.

+1. Start with zero-dependency-graph string elements. `'div'`.
+2. Wrap them in compose. `const Div = (...fns)=>compose(...fns)('div');`
+3. Add React Higher Order Components
+  - children via `withItems`
+  - styles via `withStyles` and `withItemContextStyles`
+  - events via `pipeClicks`, `pipeChanges`, etc.
+  - withReduxData for redux data
+  - withGQLData for GraphQL data
+4. Sprinkle some lodash/fp
+5. That's it!

+More details on HOCs and usage in `components.js` comments.

 ## Installing & Running.
 **Install** `npm i`;
 **Run** `npm start`;

+## Dependencies
+Includes GraphQL, React, Redux, and a few others.
+See `package.json`.

 Built on [create-react-app](https://github.com/facebookincubator/create-react-app).

-Basic concept.
-Prototype a hyper-composable, hyper-decoupled architecture that's been rattling around in my head for a bit.
-The result thus far is the fastest and most fun UI architecture I've ever prototyped in.
-Little to no boilerplate also.
-For details, see the blog post.
-Includes GraphQL, React, Redux.